aurora-is-near/doc.aurora.dev/docs/onboard/introduction.md

 The seed phrase is the only way to recover access to the wallet in case of loss or when installing the wallet on a new device.

 Using the wallet requires biometric authentication (e.g., faceID or touchID).
-In a case it is absent, the PIN code for a device will be used.
+In case it is absent, the PIN code for a device will be used.
 The seed phrase is stored using [expo-secure-store](https://docs.expo.dev/versions/latest/sdk/securestore/):

 - on Android, values are stored in SharedPreferences, encrypted with Android’s Keystore system;